Dr. Pollio to recommend JCPS continue virtual learning through end of October

 LOUISVILLE, Ky. — Jefferson County Public Schools (JCPS) could possibly return to in-person classes by the end of October, according to a recommendation from Superintendent Dr. Marty Pollio.

-In a press conference Friday, Dr. Pollio said he would recommend that the Board of Education vote to continue non-traditional instruction (NTI) through the end of October.
+In a press conference Friday, Dr. Pollio said he would recommend that the Board of Education vote to continue non-traditional instruction (NTI) through late October.

 If COVID-19 cases in the area are on the decline, Dr. Pollio said the district's goal is to have students resume in-person classes starting Oct.
-22. Elementary students would return first, followed by 6th and 9th grade students.
-The rest of the grades would ideally return to schools by Nov.
+22. Elementary students would return first, followed by 6th and 9th grade students a week late on Oct.
+29. The rest of the grades would ideally return to schools by Nov.
 2.

 Dr. Pollio stressed that this schedule is not a set plan, but a goal, if COVID-19 cases are on the decline.